Healing After Miscarriage and Infant Loss: A Social Worker’s Tips

 She suggests, however, avoiding clichés.

-“Using some common phrases such as ‘everything happens for a reason’ may be comforting for some families, but more often it is not comforting to the mother,” she says.
+“Using some common phrases such as ‘everything happens for a reason’ may be comforting for some families, but more often it is not comforting to the parents,” she says.
 “The loss is heartbreaking, and often there is no reason or explanation.”

 Every October, Michigan Medicine offers an annual Walk to Remember and Tree-Planting Ceremony for families to gather and remember pregnancies and babies they have lost.